 For the uninitiated, cPanel is the online graphical user interface you will use to control or manage your website.
 It’s not an app to be installed on your computer but operates within a web browser.

 The hosting companies above offer all types of hosting.

 For beginners, business landing pages, personal blogs, shared hosting is the best.
 This cheap hosting type involves several customers sharing one physical machine in the hosting provider’s data center.

-The second most common for the same demographic is the VPS or Virtual Private Server where customers have their own virtual machine.
+The second most common for the same demographic is the VPS or Virtual Private Server, where customers have their virtual machine.

-The third type of hosting is the Dedicated Server wherein customers are given their own physical machines, sometimes tailored to their specifications and are often reserved for large businesses.
-The advantage here is that the business has no less overhead for server administration including maintenance and backups.
+The third type of hosting is the Dedicated Server, wherein customers are given their physical machines, sometimes tailored to their specifications and are often reserved for large businesses.
+The advantage here is that the company has no less overhead for server administration, including maintenance and backups.

 And then there’s Cloud Hosting where virtual machines run in large clusters of computing power.

 Another hosting type is Colocation hosting similar to a dedicated server except the customer provides the hardware which is then set up in the provider’s data center.
 This is for businesses who need faster internet, better security as well as power savings.

 So first think about what type of website you want, and consider your projections for the first two years.